 Disclosure: Some of the links you’ll encounter are affiliate links.
 If you click and buy something, I’ll get a commission.
 If you’re reading a review of some precious metals company, please understand that some of the links are affiliate links that help me pay my bills and write about what I love with no extra cost to you.
 Thank you!

-Kinesthetic learning is a learning style that involves physical activity, such as building, moving or touching, to acquire new information.
+Kinesthetic learning is a learning style which involves physical activity such as building, moving or touching to acquire new information.

 Kinesthetic learners prefer using their bodies to learn because it helps them memorize better.

-But, is kinesthetic learning effective?
-And what percentage of the population consider themselves kinesthetic learners?
-And is kinesthetic learning better than other major methods of absorbing information?
+What percentage of the population are kinesthetic learners?
+Is kinesthetic learning better than other major methods of absorbing information?

-My updated kinesthetic learning statistics guide for 2025 has everything you need to know.
+My updated kinesthetic learning statistics guide for 2025 has everything you should know.

 Jump here: Key Kinesthetic Learning Statistics, Facts and Trends for This Year| Kinesthetic Learning Statistics, Facts and Trends for This Year (Detailed Info)